 § 143-215.104C.
 (Expires January 1, 2022 - see notes) Dry-Cleaning Solvent Cleanup Fund.

 (a) Creation. - The Dry-Cleaning Solvent Cleanup Fund is established as a special revenue fund to be administered by the Commission.
-Accordingly, revenue in the Fund at the end of a fiscal year does not revert and interest and other investment income earned by the Fund must be credited to it.
+Accordingly, revenue in the Fund at the end of a fiscal year does not revert.
 The Fund is created to provide revenue to implement this Part.

 (b) Sources of Revenue. - The following revenue is credited to the Fund:

 (1) Dry-cleaning solvent taxes collected under Article 5D of Chapter 105 of the General Statutes.

 (2) Recoveries made pursuant to G.S.
 143-215.104N and G.S.
 143-215.104O.